Pyruvates/otus-java-developer-2019-09-koshkarov/hw09-maven/README.md

-Самодельный ORM
+Homemade ORM

-Работа должна использовать базу данных H2.
+The job should use the H2 database.

-Создайте в базе таблицу User с полями:
+Create a User table in the database with the following fields:

 * id bigint(20) NOT NULL auto_increment
 * name varchar(255)
 * age int(3)

-Создайте свою аннотацию @Id
+Create your own @Id annotation

-Создайте класс User (с полями, которые соответствуют таблице, поле id отметьте аннотацией).
+Create a User class (with fields that match the table, mark the id field with annotation).

-Напишите DBExecutor, который умеет работать с классами, имеющих поле с аннотацией @Id.
+Write a DBExecutor that can work with classes that have a field with the @Id annotation.

-DBExecutor должен сохранять объект в базу, и читать объект из базы.
+DBExecutor should save the object to the database, and read the object from the database.

-Имя таблицы должно соответствовать имени класса, а поля класса — это колонки в таблице.
+The table name should match the class name, and the class fields are the columns in the table.

-Методы DBExecutor:
+DBExecutor methods:

 * void create(T objectData);

 * void update(T objectData);

-* void createOrUpdate(T objectData); // опционально.
+* void createOrUpdate(T objectData); // optional.
 * T load(long id, Class clazz);

-Фактически, надо создать "генератор запросов". Сгенерированные запросы должны выполняться в уже готовом DbExecutor.
+In fact, you need to create a "query generator".
+The generated queries should be executed in the already existing DbExecutor.

-Проверьте его работу на классе User.
+Test it on the User class.

-Метод createOrUpdate - необязательный. Он должен "проверять" наличие объекта в таблице и создавать новый или обновлять существующий.
+The createOrUpdate method is optional.
+It should "check" for the presence of an object in the table and create a new one or update an existing one.

-Создайте еще одну таблицу Account:
+Create another Account table:
 * no bigint(20) NOT NULL auto_increment
 * type varchar(255)
 * rest int(3)

-Создайте для этой таблицы класс Account и проверьте работу DBExecutor на этом классе.
+Create an Account class for this table and test the DBExecutor on this class.